Labels

 Observation labels

 Observation labels let you highlight specific points on a graph and label them with a value, a date, or some other text.
-You can find this feature under the chart annotations tab.
+To remove Observation label press 'Delete'.

 Settings